Impax Asset Management Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Impax Asset Management Group plc has executed a share buyback program, purchasing 20,000 of its ordinary shares at a price of 189.66 GBp each on July 3, 2025.
-This transaction is part of a larger buyback initiative announced in May 2025, bringing the total shares repurchased to 425,000.
-The company plans to cancel the purchased shares, which will affect the total voting rights and share calculations for stakeholders.
+Impax Asset Management Group plc has executed a share buyback, purchasing 20,000 of its ordinary shares at a price of 198 GBp each, as part of a previously announced buyback program.
+This transaction, conducted through Peel Hunt LLP, brings the total shares repurchased to 505,000, and the company plans to cancel the purchased shares, impacting the total voting rights and share calculations for stakeholders.

 The most recent analyst rating on (GB:IPX) stock is a Buy with a £330.00 price target.
 To see the full list of analyst forecasts on Impax Asset Management stock, see the GB:IPX Stock Forecast page.